Carbonated soda treatment of phytobezoars: Treatment

 Carbonated soda may help to dissolve phytobezoars.
 It can be given by a naso-gastric tube in children.
 Carbonated soda can also be given by mouth and during endoscopy.
 It is effective in about half of the cases.

 It promotes dissolution by endoscopic techniques in the majority of the patients left, leading to a final success rate up to 91.3%.
 In some cases, regular use of Coca-Cola resulted in no recurrence 3–15 months after the first episode.
 Treatment has varied widely.
-Coca-Cola has been administrated either as drinking beverage or as lavage.
+Coca-Cola has been administered either as drinking beverage or as lavage.
 Some are treated with various combinations of drink, injection and irrigation.
 The volume of Coca-Cola in treatment varies along with daily dose and time of treatment.
 Dosages varied from 500 mL up to 3000 mL and treatment period 24 hours to 6 weeks.
 When lavage is used, a double-lumen nasogastric tube or two separate tubes using 3000 mL of Coca-Cola is administered during a 12-hour period.
 Alternative treatments are the use of cellulase, acetylcysteine, papain, pancreatic enzymes, saline solution, 0.1 N HCl and sodium bicarbonate.
 The protocol for the treatment of phytobezoars with Coca-Cola, i.e., dosage and timing, has not been standardized; further investigation has been encouraged.